SArpnt/bytebeat-composer/README.md

 # bytebeat-composer
-Bytebeat player with playlists that contains many interesting formulas from the internet.
+modern bytebeat player with a library of many formulas from around the internet.

-Forked from StephanShi to fix bugs and add features
+originally forked from [StephanShi's website](https://github.com/SthephanShinkufag/bytebeat-composer) to fix bugs and add features, now maintained independently with different codebases.

 afaik this was the first bytebeat program that didn't have any bugs (the two common ones are being unable to access functions like `escape`, and editing strings like `"sin"`)
 this program also works well with storing persistent variables, in this example `b` is used to store persistent variables